 ●In patients with disorders of arousal, the re-emergence of events may signal new or worsening sleep apnea or inadequate therapy of a medical disorder that is causing frequent arousals from sleep.

 ●Confusional events at night in older adults may be a sign of medication intolerance or progression of an underlying neurocognitive disorder.
-Overall, the same astute observations at the initial diagnosis should remain during the management phase.

 ●Abnormal movements and behaviors during sleep are part of a larger group of nocturnal events that may occur during wakefulness, the transition into or out of sleep, or during sleep itself (table 1).
 (See 'Introduction' above.)

 ●Events can be initially characterized into brief or simple events versus events that contain more complex behaviors such as talking, multipart movements, and emotional expression.
 Simple, single movements or sensory events are usually not associated with major pathophysiological consequences, although they may be distressing to patients.
 Complex events typically require further investigation to determine the underlying etiology and possible link to other sleep, medical, neurologic, or psychiatric disorders.
 (See 'Types of nocturnal events' above.)

 ●A clear description of the events is key to the evaluation of all abnormal movements and behaviors during sleep (table 2A-C).
 The history should include a detailed description of the witnessed movements or behaviors, timing during the night (figure 1), duration, and frequency of the event, the individual's memory for the event, dream recall, whether eyes are open or closed, and any stereotypic features.
 (See 'Event description' above.)